perezcalderondulcemariam3s1-gif/mielecita/docs/Sprint_Backlog_01.md

-# 📋 Sprint Backlog 01: The Blueprint & Structural Foundations (First Partial)
+# 📋 Sprint Backlog 01: The Blueprint & Structural Foundations

 **Sprint Goal:** Establish the visual identity in Figma, design the normalized entity-relationship database schema, and define core business logic rules for Mielecita's 50 gourmet products.